 To first characterize the potential events seen in the canonical data, we used the Plateau algorithm, since it is the most intuitive of the algorithms and allows direct variation of parameters representing the size and duration of an event.
-We set $\delta$ to 0 (i.e. we detect all events that fill the trigger buffer) and the other user parameters were set as described above.
+It captures all true events and may generate false positives which were reviewed and classified.
+We set δ to 0 (i.e. we detect all events that fill the trigger buffer) and the other user parameters were set as described above.
 About 25 of the 40 paths manifested one or more events in this period.
 We carefully reviewed each of these events and created a library of interesting events.
 We observe three general types of events that trigger our Plateau algorithm.